nanlovescan/python-based-SCF/README.md

 # python
-# This is a personal python-based SCF program.
+# This is a personally-produced python-based SCF program.